Bryan Gates

-Bryan Gates is an American professional basketball coach who has been an assistant coach for the Philadelphia 76ers since 2023.
+Bryan Gates is an American professional basketball coach.
+He has been an assistant coach for the Philadelphia 76ers since 2023.
 Gates began his coaching experience with the Idaho Stampede and the Rapid City Thrillers during the late 1990s.
 In the United States Basketball League, Gates was the head coach for the Oklahoma Storm and the Florence Flyers during the 2000s.
 During this time period, Gates and the Storm reach the league's championship game during 2000.

 In 2005, Gates went to the NBA D-League and became an assistant coach for the Austin Toros.
 With the Stampede from 2006 to 2009, his team won the 2007-08 D League Championship.
 He also won the NBA G League Coach of the Year Award twice and coached during the 2008 NBA Development League All-Star Game.
 During 2009, he began his assistant coaching career in the National Basketball Association.
 Some teams he has worked with include the Sacramento Kings and the New Orleans Pelicans.

-Early life and education
+Early life, family and education

-Gates spent his childhood in Anchorage, Alaska as a ball boy during the Great Alaska Shootout tournaments.
-After completing his post-secondary education at Boise State University, he declined a job in technology to work in basketball.
+Gates spent his childhood in Anchorage, Alaska.
+He served as a ball boy during Great Alaska Shootout tournaments.

+He graduated from Boise State University.

 Career

+Gates declined a job in technology to work in basketball.